What Is Small Intestinal Bacterial Overgrowth (SIBO)?

 Vegetables are significantlybeneficial for health, but several vegetables are high in FODMAPs, and you must avoid them in SIBO.
 Fructans and mannitol are the two prominent FODMAPs in vegetables.
 Vegetables high in FODMAP are asparagus, cauliflower, leeks, mushrooms, andothers.

-Shift towards low FODMAP vegetables such as bean sprouts, cabbage, carrot, green bell pepper, spinach, and cooked tomatoes.Β
+Shift towards low FODMAP vegetables such as bean sprouts, cabbage, carrot, green bell pepper, spinach, and cooked tomatoes.

 3. FODMAPs-Rich Legumes and Pulses

 Legumes and pulses are high in galactooligosaccharides (GOS) - a FODMAP.
 They cancause bloating and discomfort, worsening the symptoms of SIBO.
-Red kidney beans, split peas, chickpeas, lentils, and baked beans are the legumes and pulses high in GOS.

 4. Dairy Products